midtown-ai/www/includes/glossary/a.md

 [Activation Step]: a.md#activation-step
 [Active Learning]: a.md#active-learning
 [Actor]: a.md#actor
-[Actors]: a.md#actors
+[Actors]: a.md#actor
 [Actor Network]: a.md#actor-network
 [Actor-Critic Algorithm]: a.md#actor-critic-algorithm
 [Actor-Critic]: a.md#actor-critic-algorithm
 [Actor-Critic Architecture]: a.md#actor-critic-architecture
+[Actor-Critic With Experience Replay (ACER) Algorithm]: a.md#actor-critic-with-experience-replay-acer-algorithm
-[Actor-Critic With Experience Replay Algorithm]: a.md#actor-critic-with-experience-replay-algorithm
+[Actor-Critic With Experience Replay Algorithm]: a.md#actor-critic-with-experience-replay-acer-algorithm
+[Actor-Critic With Experience Replay (ACER)]: a.md#actor-critic-with-experience-replay-acer-algorithm
-[Actor-Critic With Experience Replay]: a.md#actor-critic-with-experience-replay-algorithm
+[Actor-Critic With Experience Replay]: a.md#actor-critic-with-experience-replay-acer-algorithm
-[ACER Algorithm]: a.md#actor-critic-with-experience-replay-algorithm
+[ACER Algorithm]: a.md#actor-critic-with-experience-replay-acer-algorithm
-[ACER]: a.md#actor-critic-with-experience-replay-algorithm
+[ACER]: a.md#actor-critic-with-experience-replay-acer-algorithm
 [Adapter Layer]: a.md#adapter-layer
 [Adapter Layers]: a.md#adapter-layer
 [Adapter]: a.md#adapter-layer
 [Adapters]: a.md#adapter-layer
+[Adaptive Boosting (AdaBoost)]: a.md#adaptive-boosting-adaboost
-[Adaptive Boosting]: a.md#adaptive-boosting
+[Adaptive Boosting]: a.md#adaptive-boosting-adaboost
-[AdaBoost]: a.md#adaptive-boosting
+[AdaBoost]: a.md#adaptive-boosting-adaboost
+[Adaptive Delta (AdaDelta)Algorithm]: a.md#adaptive-delta-adadelta-algorithm
-[Adaptive Delta Algorithm]: a.md#adaptive-delta-algorithm
+[Adaptive Delta Algorithm]: a.md#adaptive-delta-adadelta-algorithm
-[AdaDelta Algorithm]: a.md#adaptive-delta-algorithm
+[AdaDelta Algorithm]: a.md#adaptive-delta-adadelta-algorithm
-[AdaDelta]: a.md#adaptive-delta-algorithm
+[AdaDelta]: a.md#adaptive-delta-adadelta-algorithm
+[Adaptive Gradient (AdaGrad) Algorithm]: a.md#adaptive-gradient-adagrad-algorithm
-[Adaptive Gradient Algorithm]: a.md#adaptive-gradient-algorithm
+[Adaptive Gradient Algorithm]: a.md#adaptive-gradient-adagrad-algorithm
-[AdaGrad Algorithm]: a.md#adaptive-gradient-algorithm
+[AdaGrad Algorithm]: a.md#adaptive-gradient-adagrad-algorithm
-[AdaGrad]: a.md#adaptive-gradient-algorithm
+[AdaGrad]: a.md#adaptive-gradient-adagrad-algorithm
 [Adaptive Learning]: a.md#adaptive-learning
 [Adaptive Learning Algorithm]: a.md#adaptive-learning-algorithm
-[Adaptive Moment Estimation Algorithm]: a.md#adaptive-moment-estimation-algorithm
+[Adaptive Moment (Adam) Estimation Algorithm]: a.md#adaptive-moment-adam-estimation-algorithm
-[Adaptive Moment Estimation]: a.md#adaptive-moment-estimation-algorithm
+[Adaptive Moment (Adam) Estimation]: a.md#adaptive-moment-adam-estimation-algorithm
-[Adam Algorithm]: a.md#adaptive-moment-estimation-algorithm
+[Adam Algorithm]: a.md#adaptive-moment-adam-estimation-algorithm
-[Adam]: a.md#adaptive-moment-estimation-algorithm
+[Adam]: a.md#adaptive-moment-adam-estimation-algorithm
 [Addiction]: a.md#addiction
 [Adept AI Company]: a.md#adept-ai-company
 [Adept AI]: a.md#adept-ai-company